 |404 – 500 pages||110,000-140,000||$21.95 – $23.95||$32.95 – $35.95|

-Aventine Press can process books with a total page count of 108 or more (roughly 30,000 words or more).
+Aventine Press can process and publish books with a total page count of 108 or more (roughly 30,000 words or more).

 Use our quick print cost calculator:

 Our layout, design and formatting process is fastest among book publishing companies.
-In most cases, your book could be published in 3 months.
+In most cases, your book could be published and in distribution within 3 months.

-Your paperback and hardcover royalties are 80% of the payments we actually receive from sales of printed copies of your book.
-The payments we receive are equal to the cover price, less trade (wholesale) discount, less the single-copy printing cost (this is the profit margin of the transaction).
-Royalties are distributed by mail, twice a year.
+80% of the payments we receive from all sales of the paperback and hardcover copies of your books are paid to you in royalties.
+We receive payments equal to the cover price, minus the trade (wholesale) discount and the single-copy printing cost (this is the profit margin of the transaction).
+Royalties are distributed by mail twice a year.
 No royalty will be paid on author purchases.

 Use our royalty calculator: